FreakC-Foundation/FreakC/TUTORIAL.md

     freakc --help

-To show all options and usage (with a dumb ascii art), type:
+To show all options and usage with pause, type:

     freakc